blended-zio/blended-zio/website/blog/2020-10-30-RecoveringStreams.md

 ## Creating a recoverable Sink (send messages)

 The idea behind the recovering sink is pretty much the same as for the recovering stream.
-The subtle difference is that we do not use the sink we have seen in the last [article]({{< relref "/posts/2020-10-27-ZIOJms.md#sending-messages" >}}), but the single send method.
+The subtle difference is that we do not use the sink we have seen in the last [article](2020-10-27-ZIOJms.md), but a method to send a single message.

 Apart from that, the pattern to create the recoverable sink is the same as for creating the stream.

-{{< codesection dirref="streamssrc" file="blended/zio/streams/jms/RecoveringJmsSink.scala" section="sink" >}}
+CODE_INCLUDE lang="scala" file="../blended.zio.streams/src/main/scala/blended/zio/streams/jms/RecoveringJmsSink.scala" doctag="sink"

 ## Sample log